Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/write-custom-interactions.md

     }

     // Unlike processors, Interactions can be stateful, meaning that you can keep a
-    // local state that mutates over time as input is received.
+    // local state that changes over time as input is received.
 The system might
     // invoke the Reset() method to ask Interactions to reset to the local state
     // at certain points.
     void Reset()